Really-Blue/CS453-GroceryProj/README.md

 A senior project aimed at building a web application using node and express js.

 *Important items:
-This Project requires 2 event listeners, ES6 class style, one GET and one POST method (at least one), and usage of a NOSQL database.
+This Project requires 2 event listeners, ES6 class style, one GET and one POST method (at least one of each), and usage of a NOSQL database.
--Our project features multiple event listeners in the form of buttons for searches and creations.
+-Our project features multiple event listeners in the form of buttons for searches, creations and updating.
--The javascript has been formatted to follow the ES6 style for all js files (save for at the moment app.js and main.js which will be removed).
+-The javascript has been formatted to follow the ES6 style for all js files (following example from HW5).
--Our project features two GET methods and 1 POST method (the POST method was reused for two similar functions of the application) all found on "server.js".
+-Our project features 3 GET methods and 2 POST methods all found on "server.js".
--We used Node.js to communicate with our NOSQL database Mongodb, the total tech stack used was Mongodb, Express and Node.js -Front End was done with JS and HTML/CSS while backend was with Node.js, Express and Mongodb
+-We used Node.js to communicate with our NOSQL database Mongodb, the total tech stack used was Mongodb, Express and Node.js (HTML/CSS too).
+-Front End was done with JS and HTML/CSS while backend was with Node.js, Express and Mongodb

 *To Run: